 Responding to objections by Justice Secretary Robert Buckland, HHJ Hayden said ‘Neither the secretary of state nor I have been charged with the responsibility of resolving the moral and ethical issues that are raised.
 Those are issues for the individuals themselves.
 Parliament has recognised that the state should retreat from this sexual arena’.
 He added that while it is ‘entirely reasonable’ that Buckland ‘would not wish to be seen to act in a way which might be perceived as encouraging prostitution, the fact remains that the act is legal’.

-For both clients of the Court of Protection and those involved in their care, this landmark judgment will hopefully provide some clarification for carers seeking reassurance about what they can and cannot do when it comes to sensitive requests of this nature.
+For adults whose affairs are overseen by the Court of Protection and those involved in their care, this landmark judgment will hopefully provide some clarification for carers seeking reassurance about what they can and cannot do when it comes to sensitive requests of this nature.

 Lawyers for Justice Secretary Buckland are now appealing the ruling and our Court of Protection team will keep a close eye on future developments of this case.